wcarhart/willcarh.art/content/projects.md

 tags: mobile

 name: TI Checkers
-blurb:
+blurb: Implementation of Checkers for the TI-84 calculator
-about: Implementation of Checkers for the TI-84 calculator
+about: TI Checkers is a simple implementation of the game checkers for the TI-83/84 family of calculators.
+I originally learned programming on a TI calculator and this was one of my first programs.
 languages: Z80 Assembly
 languages: TI-BASIC
 technologies:
 img: {{cdn:img/logos/ti_checkers.png}}
 repo: https://github.com/wcarhart/ti84-checkers
 link:
-demo:
+demo: false
 latest_version:
 published: 2012
 status: archived